We Shall Overcome Fund

 Final Report Instructions: Within 30 days, submit the description of your final project, attendance numbers, press coverage, success and challenges, testimonials, event flyer, video, audio and other documentation via the final report form.

-Please Note: It can take at least 30 days after a deadline for applications to be processed and funding decisions to be made.
+Please Note: Applications can be processed and funding decisions made no less than 30 days after a deadline.
 Therefore, if your project/event will occur within 30 days of a deadline, you should apply during the previous grant cycle.